First-class function: Non-local variables and closures

 Also note that the map is now specialized to functions referring to two ints outside of their environment.
 This can be set up more generally, but requires more boilerplate code.
 If f would have been a nested function we would still have run into the same problem and this is the reason they are not supported in C.

 Higher-order functions: returning functions as results

 When returning a function, we are in fact returning its closure.
 In the C example any local variables captured by the closure will go out of scope once we return from the function that builds the closure.
 Forcing the closure at a later point will result in undefined behaviour, possibly corrupting the stack.
 This is known as the upwards funarg problem.

 Assigning functions to variables

-Assigning functions to variables and storing them inside (global) datastructures potentially suffers from the same difficulties as returning functions.
+Assigning functions to variables and storing them inside (global) data structures potentially suffers from the same difficulties as returning functions.